Leveraging intermediate resonances to probe CP violation at colliders: SM/BSM interference in scattering Interference between SM and BSM in high-energy 23 scattering

 For studying any interference effect due to the LQ propagator, there will be dependence on $\Gamma_{S_1}$.
 If the LQ decays are prompt, corresponding naively to large LQ couplings, then the width is large and one would hope to amplify interference effects over a broader kinematic region.
 Here we do not presume that the LQ decays solely to the particles considered in the decay process outlined above, and treat the LQ width as a free-parameter which obtains contributions from other decay pathways.
 For the purpose of understanding this effect, we assume the physics modifying the decay width of the LQ has no bearing on the interactions relevant for the processes studied here.

 So far in this work, the analytic treatment of the cross-section and asymmetry scaling has been at the parton level and not considered the phase space of the final state particles or the initial-state gluon interactions.
 Firstly, phase space distinction between the $2\to 3$ and $1\to 3$ decay will largely factorize from the numerator and denominator, but other intermediate states will distort the assumptions utilized in defining the expression in Eq.~\eqref{eq:LQassym}, but not in establishing the presence of the asymmetry.
 In order to correctly parameterize these effects one requires a careful (numerical) treatment of the differential cross-sections which will be done below.
-Secondly and more pressingly, the parton-level nature of the above analytics neglects the impact of proton Parton Distribution Functions~(PDFs), parton showering, hadronization, handling the neutrino, and tagging efficiencies on the expected signal yield.
+Secondly and more pressingly, the partonic cross-section used in the above analytics neglects the impact of proton Parton Distribution Functions~(PDFs), parton showering, hadronization, handling the neutrino, and tagging efficiencies on the expected signal yield.
+Throughout this study, we make distinction of partonic event as $u_i g\to b \tau \nu$, parton-level as $p\,p\to b \tau \nu$ without any parton shower or hadronization, and particle-level as $p\,p\to b \tau \nu$ with parton showers, hadronization and detector smearing.
 The impact of these are discussed and addressed below in our numerical study.